xiyuy98/stat-992-project/README.md

 + The diffusion patterns are different across research fields, but most patterns are bell-shaped with different flatness.

-+ Bridge papers exist in the fields other than Sstatistics.
++ Bridge papers exist in the fields other than statistics.
 But unfortunately, this phenomenon cannot be well studied based on our current dataset.

 ## Reference